 - There is strong support among both patients and physicians for a patient’s right to see their lab and diagnostic test results, but the majority of patients and about 3/4 of physicians felt that physicians should review the test results before sharing them so that they would be able to discuss the results with their patients.

 - The majority of patients and doctors don’t view privacy and security issues as barriers to using digital health technologies for communication or for accessing and sharing electronic medical records.

-There is many more interesting findings in the survey – including a discussion of the difference in responses between docs and medical students as well as nurse practitioners, nurses and PAs – that can be found via this link to the full survey results.
+There are many more interesting findings in the survey – including a discussion of the difference in responses between docs and medical students as well as nurse practitioners, nurses, and PAs – that can be found via this link to the full survey results.